800-601-0230

-In the payment processing industry there is a ton of jargon used interchangeably, and sometimes done so incorrectly.
+In the payment processing industry there is a lot of payment jargon used interchangeably, and sometimes done so incorrectly.
 As a business owner processing credit cards, it is important you know what these terms mean so you use them correctly if a customer asks.

-If you’ve landed on this blog, it’s because you’re trying to determine the difference between two industry terms: credit card authorization versus pre-authorization.
+If you’ve landed on this blog, it’s because you’re trying to determine the difference between two industry terms: credit card authorization versus credit card pre-authorization.
 Let’s dive in.

 Typically every “successful” transaction gets an authorization, meaning it wasn’t declined.
 This is the card-issuing bank’s confirmation that there are funds available to complete the transaction, which will be accompanied by an authorization code.